Monday, February 22, 2010

 B: “Nije važno sta je” – Yugoslavia must win!

-A: Given there were much better stick-out numbers in 1989, I can’t see why this cheery but uninspired offering won.
-It’s not quite up there with Latvia ’02 for diabolical winners, but it comes close.
+A: Given there were much better stick-out numbers in 1989, I can’t see why this uninspired offering took the trophy.
+It’s not the most diabolical of winners, but it comes close.

-V: I hadn’t realised those lights in the back actually did anything other than be on.
-I suppose this has a kind of poor man’s Cyndi Lauper appeal, but since there were better songs and stronger performances I still fail to see why it won.
+V: I hadn’t realised those lights in the back did anything other than be on.
+I suppose this has a kind of poor man’s Cyndi Lauper appeal, but there were much stronger performances, so I still fail to see why it won.

 And so to the points...